 Some ARNS systems are installed in unmanned aircraft (UA) or on the ground to detect non-cooperative aircraft as a surveillance system contributing to the UA detect and avoid (DAA) system.
 These radars are used for collision avoidance on-board UA and can be used as a part of the integration of unmanned aircraft system (UAS).
 Some ARNS systems are used for landing.

-Table 2 lists the technical characteristics of the ALS transmitter and receiver.
+Table 2 lists the technical characteristics of the ALS transmitter and receiver used in the analysis.

 TABLE 2